 Preimplantation Genetic Screening (PGS)

 Preimplantation Genetic Screening tests specifically for chromosomal anomalies in a respective embryo.
 Human cells normally contain 46 chromosomes, half of which are from the egg and the other half from the sperm.
-If there’s any additional copy – or lack there of – the embryos development will be significantly effected.
+If there’s any additional copy – or lack thereof – the development of the embryo will be significantly affected.

 Preimplantation Genetic Testing Study